Butler Beyond Strategic Priorities

 Establish the structure, processes, and resources to support greater development and delivery of degree and non-degree programs for adult and profession-focused learners.
 Build the appropriate credit and non-credit program portfolio to meet the stated growth and learner goals for the University.

-Initiative 3.3—Contribute to the transformation of higher ed through the creation of new mission-aligned organizations
+Initiative 3.3—Contribute to the transformation of higher ed through the creation and support of new mission-aligned organizations

 Develop the internal infrastructure to create and support the development of new ventures, within and outside of Butler, that expand Butler's impact and advance the University's strategy.
 Develop local and national collaborations that advance the growth of transformative education-related organizations in the state.